Cadam047/Act511/README.md

 You're assignment is to write the tests marked TODO in the tests/tests.py file.

+Make sure you test the additional functionality on the decrement button (the count is not allowed to go below 0).

 If you finish this work and there's still time, add a 100x mode checkbox and write tests for that.
 How the 100x and 10x buttons interact/overlap is left up to you.